 Many suppliers and manufacturers will not consider WRAS approval when proposing a solution for your business.
-However, depending on your industry sector and/or washing requirements it could be a legal requirement for your business and therefore something you need to consider when buying a commercial dishwasher.
+However, depending on your industry sector or washing requirements it could be a legal requirement for your business and therefore something you need to consider when buying a commercial dishwasher.

 The hardness of water supplied to your commercial dishwasher can have a considerable impact on machine longevity and wash results as hard water creates limescale deposits, both on machine components and washed items.
 That’s why most commercial dishwashers are designed to operate in connection with a water softener.

-Generally there are two types of waste connection available when choosing a commercial ware washer.
+Generally, there are two types of waste connection available when choosing a commercial ware washer.
 Choosing between either a gravity waste or a drain pump machine will depend on the requirements of your building and the location you are planning to install the machine.

 This guide is an impartial overview of the different power options you will encounter when purchasing catering equipment such as commercial dishwashers and glasswashers.
 It aims to help you choose the right machine for your building infrastructure.

-This article aims to provide advice to businesses assessing their requirement for a Break Tank (Type A Air Gap) when purchasing a commercial dishwasher or glass washer, such as care homes, nurseries, day care centers and hospitals.
+This article aims to provide advice to businesses assessing their requirement for a Break Tank (Type A Air Gap) when purchasing a commercial dishwasher or glass washer, such as care homes, nurseries, day care centres and hospitals.